The Kents Cavern Foundation

 The responsibility for archaeological and geological investigations, educational activities, conservation and protection measures and all other scientific research in the cavern is undertaken by the Kents Cavern Foundation (KCF), Charitable Incorporated Organisation No: 1154561.

 Kents Cavern is one of the most important prehistoric sites in Europe, if not the world.
-It is the only place that three different human species have occupied throughout time and is home to the oldest modern human fossil found in Britain, a 42,000-year-old jawbone.
+It is one of only two caves (but the worlds only showcave) that three different human species have occupied throughout time and is home to the oldest modern human fossil found in Britain, a 42,000-year-old jawbone.

 In more recent times, lesser-known major events have taken place here.

 In 1826 Father John MacEnery uncovered some of the earliest evidence of human antiquity.

 During The Great Excavation (1865-1880), William Pengelly (the unsung hero of modern archaeology) discovered over 80,000 artefacts whilst devising excavation techniques that are used by archaeologists all over the world today.

 Kents Cavern has provided a wealth of geological and archaeological history and the Kents Cavern Foundation feels a duty to share its heritage with local people and visitors of all ages, cultures and abilities through education and outreach to promote its conservation and protection.

 As a charitable body our projects rely on help from the public and funding sources, without these the Kents Cavern Foundation cannot continue to deliver projects based on conservation, education and outreach.

 Our help comes from large funding bodies such as the Heritage Fund but also from members of the public.

 If you are interested in volunteering with the Kents Cavern Foundation, you can see all of our latest volunteer roles on the Vacancies section.